uinix-js/uinix-ui/readme.md

 /**
  * System styles
  *
- * Specify breakpoints, global styles, style variants, and custom styles.
+ * Specify breakpoints, global styles, style variants, and custom styles
+ * that can be reused across your UIs.
+ *
  * Styles may/should reference theme values for theme-driven development.
  */
 const styles = createStyles({